-2024 Municipal Market Update - growing investor demand and increased volume
+2025 Municipal Market Update - growing investor demand and increased volume

-- Following the strong issuance environment and robust issuance volume throughout the COVID-19 pandemic, largely driven by historic low rates and federal stimulus packages, rates increased sharply beginning in January of 2022 and remained elevated through 2023. - Increases in rates and volatility in the markets are largely due to: - Increases in inflation levels and ongoing challenges to reverse the trend - FOMC rate increases - Geo-political events - 2024 is been an improvement on 2022 and 2023, with strong demand for municipal bonds and lower rates driven by many factors, including FOMC rate cuts and expectations. - Economic factors (e.g., inflation, potential for recession or a "soft landing"), FOMC activity, geopolitical events, investor demand, and the presidential election will continue to drive the market through 2024.
+- Following the strong issuance environment and robust issuance volume throughout the COVID-19 pandemic, largely driven by historic low rates and federal stimulus packages, rates increased sharply beginning in January of 2022 and remained elevated through 2023. - Increases in rates and volatility in the markets were largely due to: - Increases in inflation levels and ongoing challenges to reverse the trend - FOMC rate increases - Geo-political events - 2024 saw significant improvement on 2022 and 2023 markets, with strong demand for municipal bonds and lower rates driven by many factors, including FOMC rate cuts and expectations. - 2024 bond issuance volume rebounded, with 33% more par issued than 2023 issuance levels1. - 2025 issuance volume continues at a similar, if not more robust pace through the first quarter, despite ongoing interest rate volatility in US Treasury and municipal markets. - Economic factors (e.g., inflation, recessionary risks), FOMC activity, geopolitical events, investor demand, and US Congressional activity (e.g., tax reform) will continue to drive the market through 2025.

-2024 Municipal Market Environment
+2025 Municipal Market Environment